July, August, September, and October, 2017

 Thornhill Shelter (Parking Lot 21)

 Walk along with the action of your favorite literary tales performed live among 1,700 acres of trees and beautiful landscapes.
-All Theatre-Hikes® are approximately two and one half hours in length and will not exceed 2.5 miles in hiking distance.
+All Theatre-Hikes® are approximately two hours in length and will not exceed 2 miles in hiking distance.

 Arts programs at The Morton Arboretum are partially supported by a grant from the Illinois Arts Council Agency